tscanlin/developers.optimizely.com/src/content/android/reference/index.md

 For example, to set the data file download to 5 minutes (300,000ms):
 `Optimizely.setDataFileDownloadInterval(5 * 60 * 1000);`

 The second option is to turn off the automatic event sends and manually make network calls.
 Calling `Optimizely.setAutomaticEventSending(false);` will disable the automatic sending of events.
-You will need to send events manually using `Optimizely.dispatchEvents()` in order to collect experiment results.
+You will need to send events manually using `Optimizely.sendEvents()` in order to collect experiment results.

 ```java
 Optimizely.setAutomaticEventSending(false);